 At the end of the third and later years, the student must undergo an annual evaluation of his/her progress toward the dissertation.
-The student is responsible for scheduling this meeting, and should be fully aware that many professors may be unavailable during the summer.
+The dissertation advisor is the relevant advisor for these meetings.
+The student is responsible for scheduling this meeting and should be fully aware that many professors may be unavailable during the summer.
 Failure to schedule this meeting in a timely manner may lead to the evaluation being undertaken without student participation.
 As stated in the Regulations Governing Graduate Study at the University of Pittsburgh, "meetings of the doctoral candidate and his/her dissertation committee must occur at least annually from the time the student gains admission to doctoral candidacy.
 During these meetings, the committee should assess the student's progress toward the degree and discuss objectives for the following year and a timetable for completing degree requirements."